samgrimm/super-rails-template/en_README.md

-Update application_controller with locale method Update the application layout to contain a Navbar and the calls to gritter Add helper methods to the application_helper to help edit the navbar, gritter Add initializers for i18n-tasks and sendgrid setup
+Update application_controller with locale method Update the application layout to contain a Navbar and the calls to gritter Add helper methods to the application_helper to help edit the navbar, gritter Add initializers sendgrid setup
-Add locale files for EN and PT with some of the basic tags already translated Run i18n-tasks to capture other i18n-tasks
+Add generator templates for the scaffold that include some bootstrap styles Modify the scaffold generator
-Add generator templates for the scaffold that include locale paths, i18n tags, and some bootstrap styles Modify the scaffold generator, so that new scaffolds will run i18n-tasks at the end to capture the missing i18n tags Add the locale scope to routes.rb runs the first db:create and db:migrate
+Runs the first db:create and db:migrate
 Create a static_pages controller with a home (directed to root_path) and an about page Run the initial Git Commit command, so you start off great with git, and push to github all from the very first command

 ###To-dos after deployment

 Make sure to configure email server with the correct url by pasting the following line into production.rb